carablythe/YourPantryfrontend/README.md

 2. Getting an external API set up for queries
 2. Adding likes and comment features
 3. CONTENT-WISE: Getting all of my (Cara's) recipes and photos up to share with people when they ask how I made this or that, in both English and Japanese

+NOTE: This map was also moved from Heroku to Render in November 2022, on both frontend and backend.